altocodenl/cell/vibey.md

 - If a dialog receives a message from a human or another agent, it is also placed in its markdown file.
 - Dialogs handle stdin when claude code or codex ask for options.
 They should be VERY tty-like, except that they're still markdown.
 Decisions registered look like text.
 - Put timestamps on the chunks of the dialogs, so we know more or less where we are: remember, there's no state outside of the text files.

+Hi!
+Suppose you don't have claude code, or codex.
+Can you have an MCP-like local experience where you send API calls to get inference, and the LLM makes the commands in your computer with your authorization?

+Let me think.
+I want a claude code or codex experience just with api calls.
+You'd have to support:
+- network calls
+- os calls
+- reading files would be catting or grepping, so also os calls.

+Could you set it up so that we use the openai API and then the node server in vibey-server provides this mcp tooling?
+Is that even possible?

+THe LLM response needs to be streamed, so we can see it live.

+I want nothing whitelisted at the beginning, ask me through stdin.

+That stdin should be compatible with what we have in vibey-client.js.

+codex:
+"If you want, I can do one of these next:

+  1. Add “Other” to submit as tool output tied to the pending tool call.
+  2. Add a model selector input in the UI.
+  3. Add a “busy / streaming” indicator so it’s clear when the model is mid-stream."